 At Stourfield Infant School we work with many specialist services from Health, Social Care, Education and the voluntary sector.
 Some we work with as a matter of routine, others work with us due to very specific individual needs.
 We will endeavour to access any service if it will help a child or their family.

 - A Speech and Language Therapist who aims to visit the school every half term.
 The school has an allocated LSA who can deliver the programmes.
-We also work with Linwood and their Outreach Team to develop our speech and language provision for children with ASD.
+We also work with Linwood and their Outreach Team to develop our speech and language provision for children with ASCs.

 - Poole CDC team - Physiotherapist and Occupational Health Team who will visit the school to advise on programmes and specialist equipment if necessary.

 - The school runs its own Sensory Circuit provision for children with specific physical needs.